 Storage: Once they are made into rolls, store them in a large airtight container, lined with slightly moistened paper towels between each layer.

-To soften the summer rolls after refrigeration: Cover the summer roll with a lightly moistened paper towel and microwave on medium for 20-30 seconds.
+To soften the summer rolls after refrigeration: Cover the summer roll with a lightly moistened paper towel and microwave on medium for 20-30 seconds until soft again.

-It’s best to only make the number rolls you need on the serving day.
+It’s best to only make the number of rolls you need on the day of serving.
 Pack all the ingredients separately and assemble the rolls right before serving.